Special Dining Needs

 The EMS and Support Services Manager serves as the point of contact in student dining for those with questions or concerns regarding Commons and dining needs.
 To make an appointment, students should email Kelly Perreault at email@example.com.
 Kelly will review needs and explain how to navigate the dining room.

 Responsibility of DCCE

-- Actively engage with students in a collaborative process to establish a plan for safely meeting a student’s special dietary needs in the form of reasonable accommodations.
+- Actively engage with the student in a collaborative process to establish a plan for meeting their special dining needs in the form of reasonable accommodations.

-- Introduce students actively engaged in the process to key culinary staff and managers on duty who will assist the student in the day-to-day management of their dietary needs.
-These students will be apprised of the process for handling special dietary requests, communication strategies, arrangements for special meal orders and procurement of special dietary products, if necessary.
+- Introduce the student to key culinary and management staff who will assist them in navigating Commons.
+The student will be apprised of the process for handling special dining requests, communication strategies, arrangements for special meal orders, and procurement of special products, if necessary.

 - Provide appropriate signage explaining the DCCE allergen statement and labeling conventions.